yiliuc/COVID_US_county/README.md

-# STA497: COVID-19 Mortality Rate in US counties
+# Examining the COVID-19 Mortality Rate in the US: While It Varies Across Different Income Levels, the Impact of Political Preference is Unignorable

-This is the paper investigating the COVID-19 mortality rate in US counties in the reading course STA497 under the supervision of Professor Rohan Alexander.
+## Overview

+This paper uses the 2020 U.S. Election data from Fox News (assembled by Tony McGovern), COVID-19 data from Center for Systems Science and Engineering at Johns Hopkins University and U.S. socio-economic data from American Community Survey (ACS), to build a model in predicting a county's mortality rate with incorporating the county's political preference.
+Specifically, we perform multiple linear regression and use Cross-Validation to test our resulting model.

 ## File Structure